Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 		                           dynamic lists ( output on each list change )
 	- <b>PRJ_SEND_DEBUG</b> activate several IsoAgLib internal debugging on RS232
 	- <b>USE_FLOAT_DATA_TYPE</b> activate useage of float variable type ( avoid useage of float in subfunctions process data, RS232 output, GPS decode )
+	- <b>OPTIMIZE_HEAPSIZE_IN_FAVOR_OF_SPEED</b> reduce HEAP useage size in favour of speed.
+This can lead to HEAP memory fragmentation in worst-case scenarios.
+Default is OFF.

 \subsubsection ConfBasicHwSetup Basic Hardware Setup The basic hardware setup of your target ( including CAN hardware/driver ) can be defined in this group.
 	- <b>USE_TARGET_SYSTEM</b> type of target system from list <i>{ "pc_linux" | "pc_win32" | "esx" | "imi" | "pm167" | "mitron167" }</i> or other coming supported HALs
+	- <b>USE_LITTLE_ENDIAN_CPU</b> enables several optimizations of number conversions, when a little endian CPU is used.
+Switch this flag to <b>off</b> when you use a big endian CPU.
 	- <b>USE_CAN_DRIVER</b> CAN driver to use from list <i>{ "simulating"|"sys"|"rte"|"vector_canlib"|"vector_xl_drv_lib"|"sontheim" }</i>,<br>
 			- where type "simulating" uses file based CAN simulation on each PC system target,
 			- target "pc_win32" allows additionally <i>{ "vector_canlib"|"vector_xl_drv_lib"|"sontheim" }</i> ( <b>again: use vector_canlib if your drivers were installed to a CANLIB directrory - this is independent of the name of the card!! </b>),